vista-art/fragmentcolor/docs/guides/building-apps/rust-with-app.md

 ## 2. Run async setup

-Loading textures, building a `Scene`, decoding a `.glb` — all the work that needs the renderer up but only runs once goes into `on_start`.
+Loading textures, building a `Scene`, decoding a `.glb`: all the work that needs the renderer up but only runs once goes into `on_start`.
 It fires after windows are created and gets the list of `Arc<Window>` handles for any per-window setup.